kauffmanes/product-scores/README.md

 - BUG: if you click a country, then create a new comment, the country color recalculates but because the MapPopup does not update with the new value
 - BUG: would have preferred to have the country labels go over top of the coloring label
 - BUG: numbers are calculated and can be multiple digits -> should we truncate somewhere?
+- Ability to delete a comment
+- Unit tests

 ## Todo